codr7/liblgpp/README.md

 ```

 #### swap
-Swaps the value on the stack at one offset (default 0) with another (default 1).
+Swaps the value on the stack at one offset from the end (default 0) with another (default 1).

 ```
 emit<ops::Push>(vm, types::Int, 1);